 Also choose 20 credits of a language from the Modules Outside the Main Discipline.

 Choose 20 credits of optional modules.
 Example optional modules may include:

 Choose 20 credits of a language from the Modules Outside the Main Discipline.

 Choose 100 credits of optional modules.
 Example optional modules may include:

 Please note: The modules listed on the website for this programme are regularly reviewed to ensure they are up-to-date and informed by the latest research and teaching methods.
 Unless indicated otherwise, the modules listed for this programme are for students starting in 2019.
 On rare occasions, we may need to make unexpected changes to compulsory modules; in this event we will contact offer holders as soon as possible to inform or consult them as appropriate.

 - AAA including Mathematics or AAB with an A in Mathematics and grade 2 in any STEP paper.

 - Required subjects and grades:

-- A level Mathematics or Further Mathematics.
+- A level Mathematics or Further Mathematics, please note that we view A level Mathematics and A level Further Mathematics as two separate subjects.
 GCSE grade A or A level grade C in relevant language.